Do you know the science-power behind simple exercise?

 What makes your job good, only you know, nobody else does.

-It could be a sense of autonomy or authority based on your time, expertise, health, and a sense of fulfillment.
+It is a sense of fulfillment based on your time, expertise, health, and a sense of belonging.
+It’s all personal and purely personal.

-Once I realized this, my working life, job, and career all became totally different things.
+Once we realize this, our working life, job, and career all become totally different things.

 This could be the same for some of you but not for the majority.
-In many cases, a job may not necessarily be a career, but still people do.
+In many cases, a job may not necessarily be a career, but still we have to do.

-Most of the time a job might be a short direction with a paycheck as the primary motivation for us, that’s what happened to me.
+Most of the time our job is a short direction with a paycheck as the primary motivation for us, that’s what happened to me.

-On the other hand, a career is an occupation developed over time based on life long ambition.
+On the other hand, a career is an occupation developed over time based on life long goal and direction.

-Life long ambition should be a synchronized equipment of body and mind connection.
+Life long goal should be a synchronized equipment of our body-mind connection.

 I guess I learned this too late in my life.